-Secondary Connections - 6-Pin Connector
+Secondary Connections - 10-Pin Connector

-Orange Wire - (Negative Output While Armed): The Orange wire is a starter interrupt output, which is active whenever the security system is in an armed state.
+Orange Wire - (Negative Output While Armed); Red & White Wires - (Starter Interrupt): The Orange wire is a starter interrupt output, which is active whenever the security system is in an armed state.

+CONNECTION: Connect the 10-pin connector's Orange wire to the Orange wire of the starter interrupt relay socket.
+To interrupt the vehicle's starter circuit, the starter wire must be located and cut.
 Cutting the vehicle's starter wire will result in two sides- the "ignition switch" side and the "starter solenoid" side.

-CONNECTION: To interrupt the vehicle's starter circuit, the starter wire must be located and cut.
 It is recommended that this connection be done as close to the ignition switch as possible.
-Use a voltmeter, not a test light, to find the correct wire, which is the wire from the ignition switch to the starter solenoid.
+Use a Digital Multimeter (DMM), not a test light, to find the correct wire.

 CAUTION!
-A void the airbag circuit!
+Avoid the airbag circuit!
 Improper use of a test light can cause deployment of the airbag, which may result in bodily injury!
-Test lights can also damage on-board computers and associated sensors.
+Test Page - 9 lights can also damage on-board computers and sensors.

 The starter wire will read Positive 12 Volts only when ignition key is in "start" position (cranking the engine).
 Cut this wire at a suitable location.
-Confirm that this is the correct wire by turning the ignition switch to the "start" position.
-The starter should not engage.
+Confirm that this is the correct wire by turning the ignition switch to the "start" position; the starter should not engage.